Andrew Garfield: Personal life

-Garfield has referred to himself as an "agnostic pantheist", though he identifies as Jewish.
-Having completed the Spiritual Exercises of Ignatius of Loyola for playing a Jesuit in Silence, he said how "What was really easy was falling in love with this person, was falling in love with Jesus Christ.
+Garfield has referred to himself as an "agnostic pantheist", although he identifies as Jewish.
+Having completed the Spiritual Exercises of Ignatius of Loyola after playing a Jesuit in Silence, he said that "what was really easy was falling in love with this person, was falling in love with Jesus Christ.
 That was the most surprising thing."

-Garfield has dual citizenship in the United States and the United Kingdom.
+Garfield holds dual citizenship in the United States and the United Kingdom.
 In 2009, he told the Sunday Herald that he felt "equally at home" in both countries and enjoyed "a varied cultural existence".
 When asked again in 2019, he stated, "I identify more as Jewish than anything...
 I have a love-hate relationship with both countries and used to be very proud to have both passports.
 Today, I'm slightly less proud."
 Garfield's primary place of residence is in North London near Hampstead Heath.
 He told Shaun Keaveny on a podcast in 2021 that he considers England home as that is where his family and friends are.
+He is a fan of basketball.

-Garfield customarily gives interviews about his work, but does not publicly discuss details of his private life.
+Garfield customarily gives interviews about his work but does not publicly discuss details of his private life.
 In 2011, Garfield began dating his The Amazing Spider-Man co-star Emma Stone sometime during production of the film.
 In 2015, they were rumoured to have broken up although no formal statement was released.
-When asked about his sexuality, Garfield identified himself as heterosexual but has stated "I have an openness to any impulses that may arise within me at any time."
+When asked about his sexuality, Garfield identified himself as heterosexual, but has stated, "I have an openness to any impulses that may arise within me at any time."
+Since early 2025, Garfield has been in a relationship with actress Monica Barbaro.

-Garfield's mother Lynn died of pancreatic cancer during his filming of The Eyes of Tammy Faye and shortly before Tick, Tick...
+Garfield's mother, Lynn, died of pancreatic cancer while he was filming The Eyes of Tammy Faye and shortly before Tick, Tick...
 Boom! began production.
-He was able to fly home to be there with her.
+He was able to fly home to be with her.
+In 2021 he spoke about his grief on The Late Show with Stephen Colbert.
+He discussed it again in 2024 in an interview with Anderson Cooper on CNN, as well as with Elmo in an episode of Sesame Street.

-In 2011, Garfield became the Ambassador of Sport for the Worldwide Orphans Foundation.
+In 2011, Garfield became the ambassador of sport for the Worldwide Orphans Foundation.
+In October 2023, Garfield was a signatory in an open letter by Artists4Ceasefire to President Joe Biden, calling for a ceasefire in the Gaza war.
+Garfield has also voiced support for the lives of Palestinians.
+Garfield has often criticised the capitalist system and consumerism.